fybrik/fybrik/samples/multicluster-argocd/README.md

 ## Setup multi-cluster environment

+This README demonstrates the setup of Fybrik using Argo CD as cluster manager using two clusters.

 For local testing `hack/tools/create_kind.sh` script can be used to setup two kind clusters:

 - `kind-control`: the coordinator cluster.